If You’re Overwhelmed As a Blogger, Read This

 2. It’ Really Takes a LOT Of Work

 If you think that successful bloggers have a lot of free time, I’m sorry to tell you that it’s the complete opposite.
 If you want to be a successful blogger, you have to work hard, almost every single day of the week.
 You have to create new content, curate your Pinterest, work on Tailwind, answer e-mails, and make sure your audience is still entertained.

-If you spend more time thinking why your blog is not making money than actually creating high-quality content, well, this is your answer to why your blog is not making any money!
+If you spend more time thinking about why your blog is not making money than actually creating high-quality content, well, this is your answer to why your blog is not making any money!

 3. At The End Of The Day, It’s Still About THEM

 If at some point you forget that the main star of your blog is your audience, you’re doomed.
 Really, the moment you think about income, traffic or follower count more than about your audience, your blog has stopped growing.

 It doesn’t matter if you focus on Pinterest or Google or Instagram – all of the main sources for you to gain readers – they all want one and the only thing from you: helpful, high-quality, interesting content that is valuable for your reader.
 Skip this part and it’s over.

 You have to SERVE your audience because your audience IS your blog.

 So… After everything that’s been said here, here’s the last thing I want to say…